-The recoverable amount of the public bus licences is determined based on value in use calculation.
-Value in use calculation uses cash flow projections based on financial budgets covering a 5-year period.
-Assuming that the government policies for the public bus industry remain unchanged, the management determines the key assumptions including budgeted revenue and operating costs based on past performance of the public bus licences, the general price inflation in Hong Kong and the management's expectation on market development.
-Cash flows beyond the five-year period are extrapolated using the estimated growth rate of 2.0% (2018: 2.0%) after consideration of the economic conditions of the market.
-The discount rate of 8.4% (2018: 7.9%) is pre-tax and derived by reference to the Capital Asset Pricing Model plus a risk premium reflecting specific risks related to the industry.
+The recoverable amount of the public bus licences is determined based on value-in-use calculation.
+Value-in-use calculation uses cash flow projections based on financial budgets covering a 5-year period.
+Assuming that the government policies for the public bus industry remain unchanged, the management determines the key assumptions including budgeted cash flow projections based on past performance, the general price inflation in Hong Kong and the management's expectation on market development.
+Cash flows beyond the five-year period are extrapolated using the estimated growth rates stated below.
+The key assumptions used for value-in-use calculations are as follows: